klimbeta/klimbeta/docs/development/Coding.md

 Vue (pronounced /vjuː/, like view) is a JavaScript framework for building user interfaces.
 It builds on top of standard HTML, CSS, and JavaScript and provides a declarative and component-based programming model that helps you efficiently develop user interfaces, be they simple or complex.

-Vue was chosen for BetaComp for a few reasons.
+Vue was chosen for Klimbeta for a few reasons.

 - Vitepress itself is created with Vue.
 - Vue is an open source project which is in the same league as Google's [AngularJS](https://angularjs.org/) and Facebook's [React](https://react.dev/).